emanuelegent/emanuelegent.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Research Scientist @ NCAS "From turbulence to climate risk: modelling extremes in a warming world."
+subtitle: "Research Scientist @ NCAS From turbulence to climate risk: modelling extremes in a warming world."

 profile:
   align: right